In a high-tech world, it is good to have low-tech holiday travel tips.

 If you are reading this blog, you’re more than likely already a savvy traveler and have heard and read thousands of holiday travel tips before.
 The litany of show up early; watch out and avoid “amateur” travelers; be prepared for extra-full overhead bins; get to the airport early, etc. Perhaps, you have dozens of apps to help you through the craziness.
 Think low-tech holiday travel tips.

-Here are a few low-tech holiday travel tips for the modern online age.
+Here are seven low-tech holiday travel tips for the modern online age.

 - Watch out for cell phone walkers.
 All those phone apps can be a great help for travelers.
 These apps also mean that what seems at times like 90 percent of travelers in an airport walking through the terminals will be looking at their phones.
 They will not be looking where they are going.
 So, slow down a bit and avoid potential collisions.